Thermodynamic free energy: Work and free energy change

 This tells us that the change in free energy equals the reversible or maximum work for a process performed at constant temperature.
 Under other conditions, free-energy change is not equal to work; for instance, for a reversible adiabatic expansion of an ideal gas, $\Delta A = w_\text{rev} - S \Delta T$.
 Importantly, for a heat engine, including the Carnot cycle, the free-energy change after a full cycle is zero, $\Delta_\text{cyc} A = 0$, while the engine produces nonzero work.
-It is important to note that for heat engines and other thermal systems, the free energies do not offer convenient characterizations; internal energy and enthalpy are the preferred potentials for characterizing thermal systems.
+For heat engines and other thermal systems, the free energies do not offer convenient characterizations; internal energy and enthalpy are the preferred potentials for characterizing thermal systems.

 Free energy change and spontaneous processes

 According to the second law of thermodynamics, for any process that occurs in a closed system, the inequality of Clausius, ΔS > q/T_{surr}, applies.
 For a process at constant temperature and pressure without non-PV work, this inequality transforms into $\Delta G < 0$.
 Similarly, for a process at constant temperature and volume, $\Delta A < 0$.
 Thus, a negative value of the change in free energy is a necessary condition for a process to be spontaneous; this is the most useful form of the second law of thermodynamics in chemistry.
 In chemical equilibrium at constant T and p without electrical work, dG = 0.